We were asked: Is there ever a reason to use Google Analytics tracking codes separate from Google Tag Manager, or should they always be together?

 Google Tag Manager is always the way to go for Google Analytics tracking.
 If you’re not using it, I strongly encourage you to switch over today because it will make your life easier in the long run.
 It will make your marketing governance and you’ll be able to deploy new features faster.
 If you have are interested in learning more about Tag Manager and how to use it Google offers a free course called Google Tag Manager fundamentals.
 You’ll find it analytics.google.com/analytics/academy and you can learn how to use Tag Manager as well as the best practices for rolling it out.

 To reiterate, there’s no reason to not use Tag Manager and it is the way Google wants you to do it.
 So, the faster you get ahead of the curve by deploying Tag Manager up front, the more convenient, you will find using any kind of Google-centric features of Google Analytics, Google AdWords, Optimize, website satisfaction, double-click, etc.

 Want help getting set up with Tag Manager?
 Give us a shout:

 Need help with your marketing data and analytics?
-You might also enjoy: Get unique data, analysis, and perspectives on analytics, insights, machine learning, marketing, and AI in the weekly Trust Insights newsletter, Data in the Headlights.
+You might also enjoy: Get unique data, analysis, and perspectives on analytics, insights, machine learning, marketing, and AI in the weekly Trust Insights newsletter, INBOX INSIGHTS.
 Subscribe now for free; new issues every Wednesday!
 Want to learn more about data, analytics, and insights?
 Subscribe to In-Ear Insights, the Trust Insights podcast, with new 10-minute or less episodes every week.